vaadin-learning-center/lit-element-tutorial-pwa-and-offline/readme.md

-# LitElement tutorial starter
+# LitElement tutorial

-This is the starting point for a tutorial series teaching you how to build an application with LitElement, Redux, Webpack, and Vaadin router.
+Code for the fifth part of a tutorial series on building apps with LitElement.
+This part covers offline use and PWA.

 You can find the text and video tutorials here:
 TODO add link